Programming: Logic, Design and Implementation (CIS120/17)

 TOPIC VIDEOS:

 Loading up your page has some complications, so I want you to spend some time looking at the video notes.
-You are going to use Horizon for this upload so I would like you to read about some of the basics of Horizon.

-Upload to cisweb
+Upload html page to cisweb

 Finally when you have it uploaded onto cisweb, you need to figure out the address to give to others to see the file or files you upload.
 There is a very short video on that.